-We can call upon the lore and image of the highwayman, Robin Hood being a well-known example, to better understand the ransomware attack on the Colonial Pipeline and why such events will likely continue.
+We can call upon the lore and image of the highwayman.
+Robin Hood is a well-known example, and helps us better understand the ransomware attack on the Colonial Pipeline and why such events will likely continue.
 The utility of the highway is that we can all use it; the opportunity for malfeasance inherent in the highway is also rooted in the fact that we all use it.

 Tragedy of the Commons

 Among the reasons cybersecurity vulnerabilities will continue is the availability and magnitude of computing power.
 Most recent advances in human innovation are according to the pervasive and ubiquitous nature of expanding computing power, and its byproducts.
 This proliferation is a tide that is lifting all boats.